 Peer Mediation is a process of conflict resolution.
 Its purpose is to help eliminate bullying, cyber bullying, bickering, fear and violence in our schools.
 Students may choose mediation as a response to a conflict in their school lives.
 They may ask their school counselor, an administrator, or any teacher for the opportunity to mediate a conflict.
 The mediation process is strictly confidential.
 The students will try to find a peaceful and equitable solution with the help of two trained student mediators.
 Certain issues may not be discussed or mediated, such as drug abuse/sexual abuse.
 All parties involved are made fully aware of this at the onset of the mediation.
 Mediations occur in a private area, and students usually mediate during non-academic periods.

+PROMOTION/RETENTION

-PROMOTION/RETENTION report card grades, and reading levels to help make their decision.
+Teachers, school counselors, and the principals will decide whether a student is promoted or retained.
+They will use test scores, report card grades, and reading levels to help make their decision.
 The basic subjects at the middle school are reading, math, language arts, science, and social studies.
 If a student fails two of these subjects, retention is necessary.
 The special courses include art, physical education, health, technology, career literacy, computer literacy, family and consumer science, world language and music.